giannisanni/ulauncher-terminal/README.md

 3. Press Enter to execute

 The extension will:
+- Use an existing terminal window if one is open
-- Open a new terminal window
+- Open a new terminal window if none exists
 - Type and execute your command
 - Keep the terminal window open for output

+Note: The extension will reuse any existing terminal window instead of creating multiple windows.

 ## Examples
 - `t ls -la` - List files with details